These are IELTS Speaking Part 3 Samples. Included are example speaking questions and answers.

 If you do very well on this part of the test and give thoughtful extended answers that are directly addressing the question, it will show that you have a high band level (though of course your grammar will need to be good too in order to do very well!).

-These IELTS Speaking Part 3 Samples are not here to be copied, but they give you an idea of the sorts of questions you may get asked and how they could possibly be answered.
+These IELTS Speaking Part 3 Samples are not here to be copied as you can't predict what questions you will get and the questions change regularly anyway, but they give you an idea of the sorts of questions you may get asked and how they could possibly be answered.

 There is no right or wrong opinion of course.
 These are just IELTS speaking samples - you need to answer the question that is asked and don't go off topic, but the examiner is not grading based on whether they disagree or agree with what you say.